 Perhaps it’s the (actually) fresh approach to the messy, malleable and playful type of beauty that everyone seems to be trying to nail right now?

 From our first peek, the Byredo makeup line actually does seem to be throwing down the innovation gauntlet.
-The packaging, textures and colours of the 33 product-strong drop all feel fresh and non-prescriptive.
+The packaging, textures and colours of the first product drop all feel fresh and non-prescriptive.
 Entirely vegan and in pleasingly sculptural packaging, the line is about inviting artistry: “I don’t want to tell people how to wear the cosmetics, just to inspire them,” explained Ffrench.

-The pair have explained how at it’s very core, storytelling and illiciting real emotions from people is the foundation of the Byredo makeup collection.
+The pair have explained how at its very core, storytelling and eliciting real emotions from people is the foundation of the Byredo makeup collection.
 No pun intended.
 From the thought, artistry and collaboration that went into everything from ideation to package design—Ffrench worked on the line holistically—it’s evident this is something special.
 These aren’t products to be bought, swatched for IG and forgotten amongst a bloated makeup collection.
 They feel like art that’s inviting you to make art.
-(And make up.)
+(And makeup.)

 “I don’t want to tell people how to wear the cosmetics, just to inspire them,” explained Ffrench.
 Consider us refreshed and inspired.